Daniel-Wata/data-trial/README.md

 - fmcsa_complaints:
     - Clients complaints about each company

-## Possible joins
+## DAGs Created

+### Google data treatment

+Here I did the main trial task, which was to build a treated table that ranked companies by a metric and let the analysts filter by city and state.
+The DAG is google_treatment_DAG.
+I decided for the metric, to use both the number of reviews and the avg rating and make a bayesian average to account for both metrics in a single feature, this way the analysts can rank by this column and use the ranks.

+### FMCSA x Google data

-After understanding the general data present in each table, I looked out for possible joins that could enrich or connect the data, the joins in google and fmcsa sections are pretty obvious and easy but looking at the tables there isn't a common key to join Google companies to the FMCSA companies (Might do a fuzzy match using different informations in each dataset)
+After understanding the general data present in each table, I looked out for possible joins that could enrich or connect the data, the joins in google and fmcsa sections are pretty obvious and easy but looking at the tables there isn't a common key to join Google companies to the FMCSA companies and decided to try a fuzzy match.
+It yielded a few joins and for what I looked they seemed to be good joins, the dag is google_fmcsa_joiner_DAG

+### Sentiment analysis

+For the bonus I enjoyed the idea of making a score with the sentiment on each review text, I wanted to test out different approaches, did a little bit of EDA to understand languages, which can be found on EDA_Google_data.ipynb, and decided to go with polyglot and textblob, both very simple, yet useful models.
+Sampling a few of the results, polyglot seemed to be the best approach but it didn't work in every row, so I ended up combining both.

+The result was a table with the bayesian average of the sentiment scores for each company and the dag is sentiment_analysis_DAG.

+## Next steps.

+Although I believe it was a good stop here, had I more time, I would work on:
+- Building a more consolidated score using sentiment and ratings
+- Making a wordcloud with the complaints data
+- Using the matches from FMCSA and google data to add the complaints to the reviews data (It yielded few joins but thinking of a larger database it might be more interesting)
+- Improving the structure of the connections with postgres to make it more reusable and standardized, it got a little scattered for different pipelines

+## Conclusions

+It was a really cool project, managed to fix the airflow setup, the main DAG did run, we added some packages on the docker requirements and we got some interesting results on the treated data.
+It was specially challenging dealing with the sentiment on airflow but because of the modules I chose that were giving me some headache to deploy haha, although it was working on the jupyter server